Pontiac Solstice: Saturn Sky

 The Saturn Sky was Saturn's rebadge of the Solstice, and was initially released in the first quarter of 2006 as a 2007 model.
 It uses the Kappa automobile platform alongside the Solstice.
 The Sky concept was shown at the 2005 North American International Auto Show, with the production version following at the 2006 show.
 It was built at GM's Wilmington Assembly plant in Wilmington, Delaware, alongside the Solstice.
-The Sky featured 18-inch wheels and a 2.4 L Ecotec LE5 inline-four engine with direct injection and variable valve timing that produced 177 hp, a new 2.0-litre turbocharged direct injected inline-four engine also featuring VVT that made 260 hp and 260 lbft.
+The Sky featured 18-inch wheels and a 2.4 L Ecotec LE5 inline-four engine with direct injection and variable valve timing that produced 177 hp, a new 2.0-liter turbocharged direct injected inline-four engine also featuring VVT that made 260 hp and 260 lbft.
 An optional dealer-installed MAP sensor and ECM flash upgrade kit was also available for the Red Line model from 2008 onwards.
 (Note: It would raise the power to 290 hp, with manual transmission models outputting 340 lbft of torque and automatic transmission models outputting 325 lbft of torque.)
 Both five-speed manual and automatic transmissions were available.

-The styling for the Sky, penned by Franz von Holzhausen, was based on the Opel Speedster's design.
-It was available in some European markets as the Opel GT.
+The styling for the Sky, penned by Franz von Holzhausen, was based on the Opel VX Lightning concept car's design.
+It was available in some European markets as the Opel GT, which acted as a follow-up to the Opel Speedster, but was not released in the British market like the Speedster, as it was not intended to be right-hand drive from factory.
 A rebadged version named the Daewoo G2X was unveiled as a concept vehicle for the South Korean market in 2006, then released for sale in September 2007.
 The price of the G2X was nearly double the price of the Sky and Solstice as sold in the United States, likely due to tariffs and cost of shipping from the Wilmington plant.

 The Wilmington Assembly plant closed in July 2009, ending production as both the Pontiac and Saturn nameplates were retired.

 2007 Saturn Sky (base model) specifications: